-Years later as a Law undergraduate I wrote my UG dissertation on the continuing relevance of the crime of apartheid.
+Years later as a Law undergraduate I wrote my dissertation on the continuing relevance of the crime of apartheid.
 I was and continue to be concerned that the lessons of history seem to have little impact of the rights and laws that we advocate for.
+We almost always fail to note the continuities in law and society that suggest that oppressive systems do not die, they only become reborn.
 To understand why I say this, an understanding of the nature and structure of apartheid is required.

 Apartheid, is defined as the policy and system of laws implemented and enforced by the white minority governments of South Africa from 1948 to 1990; and by extension, any legally sanctioned system of segregation.
 This definition can be found in Article 2 of the International Convention on the Suppression and Punishment of the Crime of Apartheid.
 The most intellectually interesting and relevant thing about apartheid, was the system of laws that kept it in place.
 These laws predate 1948.
 The first such legislation denounced by the African National Congress was the Natives Land Act 1913 of which Solomon Plaatje wrote ‘awakening on Friday morning, June 20th 1913, the South African Native found himself a pariah in the land of his birth.’
 These were laws that were deliberated upon by seemingly rational people who sat on commissions like the Sauer Commission which states in its report: ‘The policy of apartheid has grown out of the experience of the established white population of the country, and is based on the Christian principle of right and justice… The National Party realizes the danger of the flood of Africans to the cities and undertaken to protect the white character of our cities.’

-The apartheid government attempted to divide the internationally recognized State of South Africa into a number of states.
-Some 87% of the land was reserved for whites and Indians.
-About 13% of the land was divided into ten fragmented “Homelands” or “Bantustans” for Blacks (who represented 80% of the population).
+The apartheid government attempted to divide the internationally recognized State of South Africa into a number of sub-states.
+Some 87% of the land was reserved for White people and people officially classified as Indians.
+About 13% of the land was divided into ten fragmented “Homelands” or “Bantustans” for Black people (who represented 80% of the population).
 The South African Army would intervene to remove homeland governments that implemented policies not to the government’s liking.
 The purported autonomy and independence granted those homelands were therefore merely an illusion.

 To keep this illusion in place at least 317 Acts specific to racial segregation were passed by the apartheid government.
-There served to legitimise the idea separation predicated on presumptions of inferiority.
-The Prohibition of Mixed Marriages Act 1949, prohibited marriage between whites and non-whites.
+They served to legitimise the idea of separation predicated on presumptions of inferiority.
+The Prohibition of Mixed Marriages Act 1949, prohibited marriage between races.
 The Population Registration Act 1950 led to the creation of a national register in which every person’s race was recorded.
 The Group Areas Act 1950 extended the provisions of the Natives Land Act 1913.
 It forced physical separation between races by creating different residential areas for different races.
-The Separate Representation of Voters Act 1951, together with its 1956 amendment led to the removal of non-whites from the common roll onto a separate roll.
-The Acts required that blacks elected white representatives only.
+The Separate Representation of Voters Act 1951, together with its 1956 amendment led to the removal of people who were classified as non-white from the common roll onto a separate roll.
+The Acts required that Black people elected White representatives only.
 The Natives (Abolition of Passes and Coordination of Documents) Act 1952, was commonly known as the Pass Laws.
-This ironically named Act mandated black people to carry identification with them at all times.
+This ironically named Act mandated Black people to carry identification with them at all times.
+In summary, the race-based laws, governed where one could live, who one could marry, where your children could go to sleep, where one could be, who one could vote for… all your hopes and dreams were determined by which [very unscientifically demarcated] race you happened to be born into.

-There was internal and external agitation against apartheid.
+The overt brutality of the apartheid government ensured that eventually, there was internal and external agitation against apartheid.
+[Though official international condemnation happened very, very, very slowly.]
 Nelson Mandela and Oliver Tambo were members of the ANC at the forefront of the anti-apartheid movement.
 In 1962, the security police captured Nelson Mandela.
 Oliver Tambo had been sent away from South Africa to seek international support for the anti-apartheid movement.
 The UN General Assembly passed the International Convention on the Suppression and Punishment of the Crime of Apartheid on the 30th of November 1973.
 African states and other post-colonial/third-world states were instrumental in international anti-apartheid agitation.
 In 1976, 33 African and other countries boycott the Montreal Olympics in protest of New Zealand’s rugby tour of South Africa.
 Individual citizens across the world began to boycott companies and products associated with the apartheid government.
 Eventually the economic strength of apartheid was broken, by the ‘powerless.’
 In 1990 Nelson Mandela was released.
-At 12.19pm, on 10 May 1994, Nelson Mandela was sworn in as President.
+At 12.19pm, on 10 May 1994, Nelson Mandela was sworn in as the first Black President of South Africa.

 There are number of reasons why the foregoing history is still relevant.
 Apartheid was sustained by laws.
-Laws can be wrong, unjust discriminatory, it is never sufficient to say ‘well, they have not broken the law.’
+Laws can be wrong, unjust discriminatory, it is never sufficient to say ‘well, this is legal.’
 We need to question the justness of laws, as we need to question the justness of humanity.
-Apartheid may have had a different name, but the idea that difference is a marker of inferiority has never left the landscape of humanity.
-We must always remember that inaction by world governments may result in the destruction of humanity, we saw this in Rwanda and Bosnia and we see it in Syria and the Mediterranean.
+Secondly, apartheid may have had a different name, but the idea that artificially created difference is a marker of inferiority has never left the landscape of humanity.
+Thirdly, we must always remember that inaction by world governments will result in the destruction of humanity, we saw this in Rwanda and Bosnia and we see it in Syria and the Mediterranean.
+We see this in environmental destruction and global poverty.
+We have a responsibility to step up, because governments will not till we do.
 We should also remember that the powerless are only so, if they think they are.
 It was the powerless that ended apartheid, not the powerful.
-The current state of South Africa give us cause for caution.
-Laws may be repealed, and laws may be passed but this is insufficient for real change.
-If the fibre of humanity is decayed, laws are cosmetic.
+The current state of South Africa gives us cause for caution.
+Laws may be repealed, and new laws may be passed but this is insufficient for real change.
+If the fibre of humanity is decayed, legal reform is cosmetic.
+Change must go beneath the surface.
+Change must be sustained.

 Most importantly the study of history is always relevant.
 Ralph Waldo Emerson, said, ‘The use of history is to give value to the present hour and its duties.’
 There are many historical and contemporary situations reminiscent of apartheid.

-The African-American: After a long history of slavery and cruelty, in 1870 the Fifteenth Amendment was passed which gave blacks the right to vote.
+The African-American: After a long history of enslavement, in 1870 the Fifteenth Amendment was passed which gave Black people the right to vote.
 However, this right was subject to literacy tests, poll taxes and property qualifications, which allowed blacks to be disfranchised.
 The US Supreme Court in Williams v Mississippi (1898) held that literacy tests were constitutional.
-Louisiana adopted the Grandfather Clause which allowed anyone to vote only if the fathers and grandfathers had voted before 1867, a time when no blacks had been allowed to vote.
+Louisiana adopted the Grandfather Clause which allowed anyone to vote only if the fathers and grandfathers had voted before 1867, a time when no Black people had been allowed to vote.
 The Supreme Court in the case of Plessy v Ferguson, held that segregation was not a violation of a citizens’ rights.
 Laws and discrimination predicated on difference.

 Despite changes in law, there continue to be racial disparities in the US adversely affecting people of colour.
 In areas of health, wealth, employment, education and particularly within the criminal justice system, earlier disparities have only shifted slightly.
 Read more.